NaiveInvestigator/flutter-installer/README.md

 * Works on any debian, ubuntu or fedora based distro. (did not include arch cause they have already package for it)
 * Supports bash, zsh and fish shell.
 * Installs Android SDK without needing Android Studio.
+* Automatically accepts all the needed licences so that you can get to work instantly

 ## TODO:
 * Add uninstall script